Get on the Boat!

 Think about it.
 Noah’s wife got on the boat!

 Marriage is a crazy commitment.
 God often asks husbands or wives to do something that some would say is insane or irrational.
 But when I think about Noah’s wife (whose name, by the way, is never given in the Bible) I think, this has got to be one of the greatest women of faith that ever lived.
-She displayed for us the epitome of Hebrews 11:1, “Now faith is the assurance of things hoped for, the conviction of things not seen.”
+She displayed for us the epitome of Hebrews 11:1.

 I don’t know about you, but to have a husband one day walk into the house and tell you he is going to build a massive boat for the impending flood, what does a wife do?
 (Noah and his wife weren’t in the day and age of broadcasting news to know what was going on in other parts of the world and had never seen rain of this magnitude.)